Sperm Donor Contract

 A sperm donor contract is essential whenever a known donor provides genetic material to intended parents outside of an anonymous sperm bank arrangement.
 Same-sex female couples using a known donor, whether a friend, family member, or acquaintance, need this contract to establish that the donor will have no parental rights or child support obligations and that the intended parents will be recognized as the child's legal parents.
 Single women choosing known donors over anonymous sperm bank donations must formalize the arrangement to prevent the donor from later asserting custody or visitation rights.

 Heterosexual couples experiencing male infertility who use a known donor rather than an anonymous sperm bank require this contract to protect against future paternity claims.
 Co-parenting arrangements where the donor intends to have some involvement in the child's life but not full parental rights need especially detailed contracts specifying the exact nature and limits of the donor's role.
-Donors providing sperm to multiple recipients should have individual contracts with each intended parent or couple to ensure consistent legal protections across all arrangements.
+Donors providing sperm to multiple recipients should have individual contracts with each intended parent or couple to confirm consistent legal protections across all arrangements.

 The contract should be executed before conception occurs, as courts are far more likely to enforce agreements made prospectively rather than those drafted after a child is already conceived or born.
 Many fertility clinics and reproductive endocrinologists require a signed donor agreement before proceeding with insemination procedures, and independent legal counsel for both the donor and intended parents is strongly recommended by the American Society for Reproductive Medicine (ASRM).